-The cultural history of this distinctive area is ingrained in a landscape that was fought over for centuries.
-The Shropshire Hills has the greatest concentration of medieval castle earthworks and iron-age hillforts anywhere in Britain.
+Our cultural history is ingrained in a landscape that was fought over for centuries.

 The hillforts crown most of the prominent hilltops and reflect a time when people felt the need to live in fortified communities.
 After the Norman Conquest, our proximity to Wales saw centuries of unrest and cross-border raiding.
 Offa’s Dyke and the earthworks of medieval motte and bailey castles serve as a reminder to these unsettled times.

 The archaeological heritage includes Bronze Age funerary and ritual monuments (eg. round barrows, stone circles), Roman roads and villas, medieval churches, deserted settlements and field systems, and remains of ridge and furrow cultivation.